hewison-chris/agora-cl-docs/website/docs/install/install-with-script.md

 No. See [Nodes and networks](../concepts/nodes-networks.md) for more information.

 **Can I stake with less than 32 ETH?** <br />
 Yes! <a href='https://ethereum.org/en/staking/pools/'>Pooled staking</a> lets you stake with less than 32 ETH.

 **What should I do if I can't run a node using my own hardware?** <br />
 You can delegate hardware management to <a href='https://ethereum.org/en/staking/saas/'>staking as a service</a> providers.

 <!-- **I'm new to Ethereum, and I'm a visual learner.
 Can you show me how these things work?
 How much disk space does each node type require?** <br />
-The Beginner's Introduction to Prysm uses diagrams to help you visualize Ethereum's architecture, and Prysm's too.
+The Beginner's Introduction to Agora-cl uses diagrams to help you visualize Ethereum's architecture, and Agora-cl's too.
 (TODO) -->

-**Can I use a light node with Prysm, or do I need to run a full execution node?** <br />
+**Can I use a light node with Agora-cl, or do I need to run a full execution node?** <br />
 No - at this time, a full node is required.

 <!-- **I don't have a 2TB SSD, but I have multiple smaller SSDs.
 Will this work?** <br />